Securing the Unseen: Non-Human Identity Provisioning and Deprovisioning Strategies

 Did you know that non-human identities (NHIs) already outnumber human identities in most organizations?
 These digital entities are the unsung heroes of modern IT, yet they often operate in the shadows, creating significant security blind spots.

-The rise of cloud applications, AI, and automation has made NHIs indispensable.
+The rise of cloud applications, ai, and automation has made NHIs indispensable.
 They come in various forms, each with unique characteristics:

 - Service Accounts: Traditional accounts used by applications to interact with the operating system.
 They are still relevant but often overlooked.